8 Best Banks For Small Businesses and Startups In 2025

 Cons

-In 2004, Chase became the largest issuer of credit cards in the U.S after it acquired Bank One Corporation.
-Today, it ranks second in the list of largest credit card companies with 83 million active accounts (in 2020).
+In 2004, Chase became the largest issuer of credit cards in the U.S. following its acquisition of Bank One Corporation.
+Today, it remains one of the leading credit card companies, with over 149 million credit cards currently in circulation.

-- Unlimited electronic deposit without fees and a maximum of 20 in-person (non-electronic) deposits.
+• Unlimited electronic deposits without fees and a maximum of 20 in-person (non-electronic) deposits.

 2. Wells Fargo: Best Bank For Branch Access and Business Loans

-Wells Fargo is the 4th largest financial services company in the United States by total assets, which stood at almost $2 trillion in 2020.
-It is recognized as a systemically important bank, critical for financial stability in the U.S.
+Wells Fargo is the fourth-largest financial services company in the United States by total assets, which amount to nearly $2 trillion.
+It is designated as a systemically important bank, underscoring its critical role in maintaining the stability of the US financial system.

 Apart from regular branches, the bank also operates about 2,000 specialized mortgage branches that deal exclusively in home mortgage loans and refinancing.
 The number of ATMs currently operated by the bank is 13,000, one of the largest in the country.